byu-cce270/content/docs/unit2/03_if_statements/if_hw.md

     - Result = "Unstable"

 ##Part 2

-### Objective:  You are helping a company count the orders of materials they have.
+**Objective**:  You are helping a company count the orders of materials they have.
 THey have given you the list, they want you to count it.

 ###Steps
 1.